Honors in German

 3. Breadth of Knowledge

-In the written thesis and oral defense, the student must demonstrate facility and expertise within the broad field of German or Russian studies, as well as the more focused topic of her or his project.
+In the written thesis and oral defense, the student must demonstrate facility and expertise within the broad field of German studies, as well as the more focused topic of her or his project.

 4. Written Thesis